• The Ins and Outs of Internal Dialogue

 • 10 Things Every Husband Should Be Doing for His Wife

 “Husbands, love your wives, as Christ loved the church and gave himself up for her…” (Ephesians 5:25 NIV).
 Falling in love is easy.
 Staying in love is work.
 It takes deliberate effort to follow through on the vows we make on our wedding day.
 No matter how well prepared we think we are for marriage, we aren’t—not until we begin to walk those vows out.
 Whether you’ve said, “I do,” recently or you’ve been together for decades, you can count on one thing—your lives will be full of for better or for worse.
-So how can you keep your marriage strong in the better and build it back up in…
+If you are currently planning a marriage proposal, you may look at this selection of high-quality custom…

 • 10 Things Every Wife Should Be Doing for Her Husband